dagu-org/dagu/README.md

   failure: true                      # Send a mail when the DAG failed
   success: true                      # Send a mail when the DAG finished
 MaxCleanUpTimeSec: 300               # The maximum amount of time to wait after sending a TERM signal to running steps before killing them
-handlerOn:                           # Handler on Success, Failure, Cancel, Exit
+handlerOn:                           # Handlers on Success, Failure, Cancel, and Exit
   success:
     command: "echo succeed"          # Command to execute when the DAG execution succeed
   failure: